spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

     > This setting automatically sets the `text` [class](#annotation-classes).
 If you want to use an automatic
     > annotation as the document annotation, you should not use this setting, and instead set the `text` class directly.

-- `import.encoding` specifies the encoding of the source documents.
+- `import.encoding` specifies the encoding of the source files.
 It defaults to UTF-8.

 - `import.normalize` lets you normalize unicode symbols in the input using any of the following forms: 'NFC', 'NFKC', 'NFD', and 'NFKD'.
 It defaults to `NFC`.